Yanchang Wang Ph.D.

 Biosketch

-Dr. Wang came to the FSU College of Medicine in 2003 after his postdoc training at Baylor College of Medicine.
-He obtained his Ph.D. degree from the University of Virginia in 1997.
+Dr. Wang joined FSU College of Medicine in 2003 after his postdoctoral training at Baylor College of Medicine.
+He earned his Ph.D. degree from the University of Virginia in 1997.

 Education